-This post is going to share what to do when you’re pregnant for the first time.
+This post is going to share what to do after you find out you’re pregnant.
 Or, if you’ve forgotten, you should still do these things for EACH pregnancy.
 What to do when you’re first pregnant.

 1. Dollar Store Pregnancy Tests to find out if you’re pregnant